dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

  3. Then rerun the routine at SYSTEM mode, but instead of mismatching do matching (using the addresses in the array).

-#### A different method
+#### A different method: rerun one instruction.

-Another way to test the privileged and unpriviledged is to run the thread at user as normal, but each time you get a mismatch exception, make a copy of the registers and rerun exactly that one single instruction using matching at a higher privilege and make sure the registers are the same.
+A smaller code (I think) but more IQ intensive method to test privileged and unpriviledged switching as follows:
+  1. Add a `reg_t` field to the thread block that holds a copy of the previous registers (e.g., `reg_t prev_regs;`).
+  2. Run each thread at USER as normal;
+  3. Each time you get a mismatch exception:
+     A. Record the registers passed to the exception handler.
+     B. Rerun exactly that one single instruction using `prev_regss` at a higher privilege;
+     C. Compare the registers from (B) to those from (A) and make sure they are the same.

+        (Note this will require some cleverness since this will be two different exception invocations.)

 Note:
   - The way our exceptions work, we don't handle recursive faults.
 You could change this.
 Or you could record enough state that you can remember where you were.
+  - This technique won't always work with device memory.
-  - Also, this potentially won't work if the instruction modifies memory in a way that running it a second time gives a different answer.
+  - Also potentially won't work if the instruction modifies memory in a way that running it a second time gives a different answer.
 The easiest way to start is with the stackless routines in `staff-start.S` which don't write memory.
 You can then scale up to more complex.

-Once you have this, you can then repurpose it to detect which instructions are not virtualizabe by turning it into an automatic checker that detects when an instruction fundamentally behaves differently at user mode and privileged mode.
+The cool thing is that once you have this method working, you can then repurpose it to detect which instructions are not virtualizabe by turning it into an automatic checker that detects when an instruction fundamentally behaves differently at user mode and privileged mode.

 The ARM has several of these instructions buried in its massive ISA, so it's great to have an automatic method for finding them.

 There's not enough information here, so ask if this seems potentially interesting :)

+### Summary